abelsj60/lexical-401/lined-code-node/README.md

 `$createNewLinedCodeNode()` takes an options object.

 You don't need to fill in every property.
 Lexical's Override API will merge your choices at call site with the default options that were passed when registering nodes on the `LexicalComposer`.
-Sensible fallbacks exist for neighter is provided.
+Sensible fallbacks exist if neither is provided.

 Please see "import/export" for how this affects serialization.